dmarker/lua-language-server.port/README.md

 I'm going to leave this here for now but this is merged and I'll be doing my best to maintain it going forward.

+People are still grabbing so I'm updating to where official port will be.

 ```
 # cd /usr/ports/devel
 # git clone https://github.com/dmarker/lua-language-server.port.git lua-language-server